To help maintain the UK’s international standing as a desirable research destination that is open to talented individuals from all countries

 Once a university has selected their chosen candidate, they should provide the Trust with the applicant’s name, departmental affiliation and email address.
 Access will then be granted to the Leverhulme Trust Grants Management System.
 The recommended browser to use is Google Chrome.

-When completing the application form, please refer to the Application Help Notes.
+When completing the application form, please refer to the Guidance for Applicants..

-Applications must be completed by the responsible academic in the UK host institution, usually the PVC or DVC Research or equivalent.
+The Applicant must be a responsible academic in the UK University, usually the PVC or DVC Research or equivalent.

-The UK host applicant is expected to take responsibility for the administration of the grant and provide annual progress reports to the Trust.
+The Applicant is expected to take responsibility for the administration of the grant and provide annual progress reports to the Trust.

 As part of the application process Institutional Approval of the content is required, including the finances requested by the organisation.
 This approver may not be the Principal Applicant.